Trevor Story Preview, Player Props: Red Sox vs. Rays

 Trevor Story At The Plate

-- Story is hitting .188 with nine doubles, two home runs and seven walks.
+- Story has nine doubles, two home runs and seven walks while hitting .191.

-- He has hit a long ball in two of 35 games played this year, and in 1.4% of his plate appearances.
+- In 36 games played this year, he has gone deep in only two of them.

-- Story has picked up an RBI in 14.3% of his games this season, with two or more RBI in 11.4% of his games.
-He has also driven in three or more runs in one contest.
+- In five games this season (13.9%), Story has picked up an RBI, and in four of those games (11.1%) he had more than one.
+He has also driven home three or more of his team's runs in one contest.

-- In eight of 35 games this season, he has scored, including multiple runs once.
+- In nine games this year (25.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.